zaggynl/plasticcable/README.md

 Run plasticcable_cli.exe with elevated rights to identify processes and create database

-Run plasticcable_gui to show what's in there\n
+Run plasticcable_gui to show what's in there